wit-ictskills-2016/programming/README.md

 https://wit-ictskills-2016.github.io/programming/

-For local access clone and browse to index.html for top-level view.
+For local access clone, checkout gh-pages branch and browse to index.html for top-level view.